entombedparty/is-seedfinder/README.md

+## Important notice

+ifritdiezel, author of this work, decided to retire from the community by the end of 2024.
+This fork is intended to preserve his work, merely maintaining it in working state (correcting bugs that may appear).
+I will not do any improvement, enhancement, or other change whatsoever.

+Many thanks to ifritdiezel for his commitment!

 # IS-Seedfinder (cloned from [alessiomarotta/shpd-seed-finder](https://github.com/alessiomarotta/shpd-seed-finder))

 Application to find seeds for Shattered Pixel Dungeon given constraints (e.g. wand of disintegration +2 and ring of evasion in the first 4 floors).